QA Roles and Responsibilities Inside a Software Testing Team

 Onboarding

-When you gather a team of software test engineers, allocate some time to onboarding them.
-Even experienced testers will need some time to learn the tools and software your company uses, so it’s vital not to miss this phase.
+When you gather a team of software test engineers, allocate some time on onboarding them.
+Even experienced testers will need some time to get to learn the tools and software your company uses, so it’s vital not to miss this phase.
 During onboarding, familiarize your team with the project management system, communication channels, and any proprietary testing frameworks you use.
 It’s helpful to have clear documentation that minimizes the learning curve for your team.

 Define Testing Processes and Workflows